zxl634/configurable-date-input-polyfill/README.md

 * Limit the range to choose from by setting the `min` and `max` attributes.
 * Configure display format at will.
 Specify the display format by setting either the `date-format` or `data-date-format` attribute of the `input` element.
-* Configure Day Matrix Format.
-Specify the Format of the Day Matrix.
-By setting the `data-matrix-format` attribute, you can set the Matrix Format to Europe or US standards.
+* Configure the first day of the week.
+By setting the attribute `data-first-day` attribute you can set the calendar matrix format to any standard.
+Value of this attribute can be `sa`,`su` or `mo`.
 * Polyfill can be added with class `date-polyfill`.
 * Polyfill works with `valueAsDate` and `valueAsNumber`.
 [Learn more about these properties.](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#property-valueasdate)